-As an intern, you will receive emails regarding mandatory resume workshops, the Roadmap to Success Conference and cover letter workshops.
+As a new co-op student, you will receive emails regarding mandatory resume workshops, the Roadmap to Success Conference and cover letter workshops.

-You will complete these professional development activities prior to your work term.
-These workshops and conference are designed to prepare you for your internship.
+You will complete these professional development activities prior to your first work term.
+These workshops and conference are designed to prepare you for co-op.